MFG38/sgd_compatpatches/README.md

 ## Compiling a patch

 The compatibility patches can be generated with the build.bat utility that comes with the download.
-Extract the contents of the ZIP file to a folder of your choice and double-click on build.bat to run it.
+Extract the contents of the ZIP file to a folder of your choice and double-click on build.bat (Windows) or run build.sh (Linux) to run it.
 The utility will prompt you to enter the name of the folder you wish to build - type the name of the folder and press Enter.
 If all goes well, a file named sgd_compat_*.pk3 (where * is the name of the folder/patch) should appear in the _build subfolder.

 ## Load order